-The issues identified in this document are based on the core elements of Good Agricultural Practices.
-The specific recommendations contained herein are intended for lettuce and leafy greens only.
-If these specific recommendations are effectively implemented this would constitute the best practices for a GAP program for the production and harvest unit operations of lettuce and leafy greens.
+85 1.
+PURPOSE 86 87 88 89 recommendations contained herein are intended for lettuce and leafy greens only.
+If these specific recommendations are effectively implemented this would constitute the best practices for a GAP program for the 90 2.
+GENERAL REQUIREMENTS 91 92 In addition to the area-specific requirements discussed in latter sections, there are several general requirements that are part of an effective best practices program.

-77 2.
-GENERAL REQUIREMENTS

-In addition to the area-specific requirements discussed in latter sections, there are several general requirements that are part of an effective best practices program.
 These requirements are outlined below.

-- A written Leafy Greens Compliance Plan shall be prepared that specifically addresses the Best Practices listed in this document.
-This plan shall address at least for the following areas: water, soil amendments, environmental factors, work practices, and field sanitation. - Handlers shall have an up-to-date growers list with contact and location information on file. - The handler shall comply with the requirements of The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (farms are exempt from the Act) including those requirements for recordkeeping (traceability) and registration... - Designate an individual responsible for their operation's food safety program.
+93 The Best Practices Are: 94 95 96 • A written Leafy Greens Compliance Plan shall be prepared that specifically addresses the Best Practices listed in this document.
+This plan shall address at least for the following areas: water, soil amendments, environmental factors, work practices, and field sanitation.
+97 Handlers shall have an up-to-date growers list with contact and location information on file.
+98 99 100 • The handler shall comply with the requirements of The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (farms are exempt from the Act) including those requirements for recordkeeping (traceability) and registration 101 102 • Designate an individual responsible for their operation's food safety program.
 Twenty-four-hour contact information shall be available for this individual in case of food safety emergencies.
+103 3.
+Records 104 The best practices below complement, but do not supersede recordkeeping requirements in FDA regulations.
+105 The Best Practices Are: 106 All records must include (as applicable to the record): 107 108 The name (or an identifier e.g., a number that can be linked to the farm/ranch name) and location of the farm 109 Actual values and observations obtained during monitoring 110 111 An adequate description (e.g., commodity name / specific variety / brand name and any lot number or other identifier) of the leafy green product applicable to the record 112 • The location of the growing area (e.g., a specific field) applicable to the record